APIs and Endpoints

 Controls how the server delivers the response:

 sync(default) — call API, wait for result, respond with signed data in the same HTTP request.async— return 202 immediately with arequestIdandpollUrl.
 The API call runs in the background.
 Client pollsGET /requests/{requestId}until the status iscompleteorfailed.stream— return the signed response as a Server-Sent Event (SSE).
 The response hasContent-Type: text/event-stream.
 The full pipeline runs (including plugins), and the signed result is delivered as a singledata:event withdone: true.
+A pipeline error is returned as the plain HTTP error response, not an SSE frame.

 endpoints: